electron0zero/failure-modes/pages/learn.md

 ## Research

-Research on failures and how to test, build and operate reliable systems -
+Research on failures and how to test, build, and operate reliable systems -

 - [Lineage-driven Fault Injection - the morning paper](https://blog.acolyer.org/2015/03/26/lineage-driven-fault-injection/)